5. Visualization

 • Next: Step forward to the next image.

-• Last: Jump to the last image in the sequence.
+• Last: Jump to the last image of the active range.